 8. Why is it a good idea for cleaning and maintenance professionals to offer fabric protection services?

+a.
 People want it.

 Over many years, 3M and DuPont have invested millions of dollars into marketing fibre protection.
 Everyone knows about it and wishes they had it but rarely are they motivated to go out and get it.
 In many ways fabric protection is a huge sleeping market and requires a good carpet cleaning technician to ask the right questions and explain the benefits and cost savings that the application provides.

-Part of a complete carpet cleaning and maintenance service.
+b.
+Fabric protection is part of a complete carpet cleaning and maintenance service.

 Fibre protection is considered internationally as being an important part of a complete carpet cleaning and maintenance service.
 It is also an integral part of the business model highly successful carpet cleaning technicians use worldwide.

+c.
 Makes happier customers.